-I wanted to plant a cover crop (more on cover crops in this post).
+I wanted to plant a cover crop (read: Understanding Cover Crops and Green Manure Crops).
 Something that will improve the soil but at the same time provide food for the bees and hopefully will attract them to the new hive I built for them.

 So I headed to town and went shopping at my favorite place; the local seed, feed, and fertilizer plant.
 They have a little office in an old building where local farmers can purchase things by the bag even though most of their business is shipping truckloads of stuff across country.
 We are very lucky to have this option here, their retail prices are on average 25% off of what you’ll find at the local farm supply store.

 Anyway, they had a few different options for clover seeds and after contemplating it for a few minutes I decided to go with crimson clover.
 I have so many things going on right now that I didn’t have much time to research the best clover to plant for the bees but I know they see ultraviolet light and that the best colors to attract bees are blue, purple, and violet.
 (Here is a good article about bees eyesight).